Discount Point Mortgage Calculator

-Use the FREEandCLEAR Discount Points Versus Interest Rate Mortgage Calculator to compare mortgages with different interest rates and discount points to determine the mortgage that is right for you.
+Use our Discount Point Mortgage Calculator to determine if you should pay discount points to lower your mortgage rate.
+This calculator enables you to compare up to three loans with different discount points and interest rates.
+Our Discount Point Mortgage Calculator enables you to understand the total upfront discount point cost, monthly payment and total interest expense for different loans.
+Use this calculator to decide if paying discount points is right for you.
 When you submit your information we connect you with up to four leading lenders so that you can confirm your mortgage terms and compare proposals to find the mortgage that is right for you.
 We also offer a version of this calculator that does not require personal information

 Monthly Housing Payments